Severe Thunderstorm Warning issued for Carroll, Grayson, Patrick by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Carroll, Grayson, Patrick by NWS

-Effective: 2021-08-07 18:02:00 EDT Expires: 2021-08-07 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
+Effective: 2021-08-07 18:15:00 EDT Expires: 2021-08-07 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Carroll; Grayson; Patrick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM EDT FOR NORTHEASTERN ALLEGHANY AND NORTHWESTERN SURRY COUNTIES IN NORTHWESTERN NORTH CAROLINA...SOUTHERN CARROLL...SOUTHEASTERN GRAYSON AND SOUTHWESTERN PATRICK COUNTIES IN SOUTHWESTERN VIRGINIA At 601 PM EDT, severe thunderstorms were located along a line extending from near Gladesboro to Barrett, moving east at 20 mph.
+Target Area: Carroll; Grayson; Patrick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM EDT FOR NORTHEASTERN ALLEGHANY AND NORTHWESTERN SURRY COUNTIES IN NORTHWESTERN NORTH CAROLINA...SOUTHEASTERN CARROLL...SOUTHEASTERN GRAYSON AND SOUTHWESTERN PATRICK COUNTIES IN SOUTHWESTERN VIRGINIA At 615 PM EDT, severe thunderstorms were located along a line extending from near Fancy Gap to near Barrett, moving east at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Mount Airy Flat Rock Sparta Fancy Gap Ennice Ararat and Cana.
+Locations impacted include Mount Airy Flat Rock Fancy Gap Ararat Cana Bottom and Ennice.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0